filp/frontend/README.md

 - Review `webpack.config.js` - it's a good start, but probably won't fit your needs exactly
 - Setup your test process
+- Update `package.json` with your project's name and description